liftstack-build/lift24-s29-blank.g8/README.md

 1. Install [Java SDK][1] or [OpenJDK][0].
 2. Install the [Typesafe Stack][8] (Scala, sbt, sbt-extras, giter8) \*
-3. Install Lift using giter8, run it with sbt and lifty:
+3. Install Lift and this template using giter8, run it with sbt and lifty:

 <div></div>

     g8 lift-stack/lift24-s29-blank
-    cd lift24-s29-blank
-    sbt
+    cd lift24-s29-blank (or whatever project name you choose from previous step) sbt
     lift jetty-run